codio/tutorial_nodeschool_gitit/annotations.md

 That's it!
 It will just return you to a new line.

 When you've initialized a new Git repository, run:

+    $ git-it

+To open the lesson menu.
+Select the lesson you are running and <Enter> and then

     $ git-it verify

 ###TERMINAL TIPS
 Make a new folder (aka directory)